Future car technology: communicating vehicles

 “Hands-on” assisted driving by 2017

-Starting in 2017, PSA Group will bring motorists “hands-on” assisted driving services for which drivers maintain control at all times.
+Starting in 2017, Groupe PSA will bring motorists “hands-on” assisted driving services for which drivers maintain control at all times.
 Thus equipped, intelligent cars will be able to activate the automatic braking and lane keeping functions while providing assistance in traffic jams on expressways and in parking manoeuvres – situations that often involve inattention or stress.

 Driving assistance to reduce CO2 emissions